managur/Collection/README.md

 ```

 ## Manual
-Full functionality provided with Managur Collection is documented here:
+Full functionality provided with Managur ArrayCollection is documented here:

 ### Appending Data
 **Important**: Appending will fail if you are using typed indexes